 rent it without additional fees

-＊Prices listed do not include tax.
+＊All prices listed include tax.

 As you observed on the comparison chart, there are very few companies in Japan that offer English support.

 In the table, “Japanese Only” is written for some of the providers.
 This means that they provide English versions of their websites, but often require customers to sign a contract completely in Japanese.

 Additionally, these providers do not provide English customer support.